Elma Theatre

 Carbon arc lamphouse

-Originally named the Graham Theater which opened October 1, 1927.
-The Elma Theater, which was the only operating theater for miles, served as a venue for mostly live stage shows, with an occasional movie.
-The theater was equipped for stereo sound, operated 20 minute reels with changeover, and hah carbon arc lamphouses.
+Originally named the Graham Theatre which opened October 1, 1927.
+The Elma Theatre, which was the only operating theater for miles, served as a venue for mostly live stage shows, with an occasional movie.
+The theatre was equipped for stereo sound, operated 20 minute reels with changeover, and have carbon arc lamphouses.

-Sadly, damage from recent earthquakes hurt the Elma Theater, but volunteers were for a while working tirelessly to repair its beautiful workmanship.
-The building had more live bookings than any other theater in southwest Washington.
-It was closed in late-2013.
+Sadly, damage from recent earthquakes hurt the Elma Theatre, but volunteers were for a while working tirelessly to repair its beautiful workmanship.
+It was closed in early-2013.
+On February 12, 2019 the roof collapsed due the heavey snow.
+The building had more live bookings than any other theatre in southwest Washington.

 Contributed by Ken Layton